 - 1. Improved water quality through capping of existing contaminated sediments within Berths 243-245 in a new CDF at Berths 243-245; - 2.
-Eliminated potential for bioaccumulation of existing heavy metals and organochlorides at and in the vicinity of Berths 243-245; - 3.
-Reduced amount of material disposed in the open ocean, minimizing temporary impacts to a larger marine habitat area that exhibits relatively high physical and biological functions (LA-2 and LA-3); and - 4.
+Eliminated potential for bioaccumulation of existing heavy metals and organochlorides at Berths 243-245; and - 3.
 Improved safety for truck turning movements at the Northwest Slip.